Category: Shinto Shrines

 Hirano Jinja Shrine (平野神社)

-Hirano Shrine is famous for its cherry blossoms.
+Hirano Jinja Shrine is famous for its cherry blossoms.
 Admission to the garden with many cherry trees is charged during the flowering season.
 The area around the main shrine (an important cultural property) is free all year round.
-The origin of Hirano Shrine is old, and it was originally built in the Heijo-kyo Capital and moved…
+The origin of Hirano Shrine is old.
+It was originally built in the Heijo-kyo Capital (Nara).
+The…

 -